Vicky Nguyen: Professional career

 Nguyen started her career with Central Florida News 13 in Orlando, Florida.
 While there, she shot, wrote and edited her stories before delivering live reports.
 She wrote on her blog, "I was a 'one man band.'
 I shot my own video on a 20 pound DVC Pro camera (and) carried my own 15 pound tripod."
 She then moved to ABC affiliate KOLO in Reno, Nevada as a nightside reporter and fill-in anchor.

 Following her time in Reno, Nguyen moved to Phoenix, Arizona to work with KSAZ.
-At KSAZ, she was able to cover national stories.
-Notable interviews include Alex Trebek, Tyra Banks, Shaquille O'Neal and Senator John McCain.
+At KSAZ, she covered national stories.
+Her interviews included Alex Trebek, Tyra Banks, Shaquille O'Neal and Senator John McCain.
 Nguyen also had the opportunity to cover the Baseline Killer and Serial Shooter investigations while with KSAZ, which was the first instance in which two separate serial killers attacked the same city at the same time.

 NBC

-Nguyen returned to Northern California in January 2007, and started working with NBC Bay Area as a freelance reporter.
-Shortly thereafter she was hired full-time, and worked as a special assignment reporter for KNTV.
-Nguyen was eventually promoted to anchor/senior investigative reporter with KNTV.
-While in that role, she worked closely with the NBC Bay Area Investigative Unit.
+Nguyen returned to Northern California in January 2007 and joined KNTV as a freelance reporter.
+Shortly thereafter she was hired full-time and worked as a special assignment reporter for NBC 11 News.
+Nguyen was promoted in March 2009 to anchor/senior investigative reporter at KNTV where she worked closely with KNTV's investigative unit.

-In April 2019, Nguyen moved from California to New York to accept a new role as an investigative and consumer correspondent for NBC News.
-Since joining NBC News she has been on The Today Show, 3rd Hour Today, Nightly News with Lester Holt, NBC News Daily and MSNBC.
+In April 2019, Nguyen moved from California to New York City to accept a new role as an investigative and consumer correspondent for NBC News.
+Since joining NBC News, she has been on The Today Show, 3rd Hour Today, NBC Nightly News, and MSNBC.
 She also co-anchors NBC News Daily.